mojaloop/ml-testing-toolkit/documents/User-Guide-Onboarding-HUB.md

 Setup database

-if you already have executed OSS-New-Deployment-FSP-Setup from postman repo then click on **Load Sample** button in Outbound Requests section and import examples/collections/provisioning/testingtoolkitdfsp.json collection from provisioning tab and examples/environments/hub_local_environment.json environment from hub tab otherwise execute postman/hub_onboarding.sh or
+After executing hub setup collection (Refer mojaloop documentation for more information), click on **Load Sample** button in Outbound Requests section and import examples/collections/provisioning/testingtoolkitdfsp.json collection from provisioning tab and examples/environments/hub_local_environment.json environment from hub tab

 The _**SETTINGS**_ navigation tab will open to the **SETTINGS** window.
 Below is the default view of this page.